For Survivors Of Revenge Porn, The Fight To Enact Laws Continues

 Advertisement

 The best effort to make revenge porn a federal offense came in November 2017, when Senators Kamala Harris, Richard Burr, and Amy Klobuchar introduced a bipartisan bill called the ENOUGH (Ending Nonconsensual Online User Graphic Harassment) Act.
-Still, the bill has a long way to go: Before it can become law, it needs to pass the Senate, House, and president.
+Still, the bill has a long way to go: Before it can become law in America, it needs to pass the U.S. Senate, House, and president.

 As the fight continues, Refinery29 spoke with two women who have been public about their experiences with nonconsensual image sharing and their efforts to enact bills against it.